-Though fair ('white') skin has always been — and in many places still is — sought after, Europe and its offshoots have gone off it lately.
+Though fair ('white') skin has historically been — and in many places still is — sought after, Europe and its offshoots have gone off it lately.
 This has been due to the increasing popularity of long-distance 'holidays', typically to warm and sunny places.

-Tanned skin was one of the new "beauty standards" promoted by Coco Chanel in the early 20th century, but it didn't quite take off until the '50s and '60s, when people actually had the money and the means to do this kind of thing.
+Tanned skin was one of the new "beauty standards" promoted by Coco Chanel in the early 20th century, but it didn't quite take off until the '50s and '60s when people actually had the money and the means to do this kind of thing.
 Tanned skin was a sign that you had both the money and the free time to visit nice places with fresh air and sun, something just not possible for Europe's middle classes in the twenties and thirties.

 Not to be confused with Dark Is Not Evil.

 - The famous (and somewhat sleazy) ad for Coppertone sun lotion features a nicely tanned little blonde girl having her swim trunks pulled down by a dog, exposing her pasty white buttocks.
 The ad's slogan?
 "Don't Be a Paleface!"